 Jewish, infertile mother, married to her high school sweetheart; TV addict and film junkie; Oxford comma enthusiast.

 Often focusing on topics that relate to women and Judaism, Talia writes openly about issues that have personally affected her, such as her battle with infertility, her close encounter with death due to placenta previa, and her second son's premature birth.
-Her works has appeared in many national publications, as well as in Jewish papers all across the country.
+Her work has appeared in many national publications, as well as in Jewish papers all across the country.